Frequently Asked Questions for Businesses

 • Sales and use tax exemption

 Yes.
-You can file and pay employer withholding taxes and sales and use taxes online for free using bFile.
+You can file and pay employer withholding taxes and sales and use taxes online for free at the Maryland Tax Connect Portal.
 Electronic filing for businesses is fast, safe and easy.
 You can pay by direct debit and schedule debit payments up to the due date of the return.

 The Electronic funds transfer (EFT) program is another easy way to file reports and remit taxes.
 You must first register by completing Form EFT-1, Authorization Agreement for Electronic Funds Transfer.